-- the interplay between tasks and texts when designing tasks for learners - 5. development of some basic listening strategies (e.g. being attentive, activating prior knowledge, anticipating the likely development of spoken texts, being selective while listening.) - 6. the provision of support is gradually reduced to promote learner independence (all 4 skills)
+- 4. the interplay between tasks and texts when designing tasks for learners - 5. development of some basic listening strategies (e.g. being attentive, activating prior knowledge, anticipating the likely development of spoken texts, being selective while listening.) - 6. the provision of support is gradually reduced to promote learner independence (all 4 skills)

-Understanding Students' Learning Outcomes using LPF Listening Exemplar - Joining the Basketball Team
+Understanding Students' Learning Outcomes using LPF Listening Exemplar - About butterflies

-Activity 4 - Listen to a conversation between Tom and the basketball team leader.
+Activity 4 - Listen to a passage about butterflies.